 ‘As we move from the era of nuclear deterrence doctrine to the age of cyberwarfare doctrine, The Cybersecurity Dilemma clearly outlines the revolution in strategic thinking that must occur.
 Ben Buchanan demonstrates that the unique character of cyber intrusions raises the danger of miscalculation and overreaction , and he lays out a roadmap for defusing these risks.’ — Michael Chertoff, former United States Secretary of Homeland Security and co-author of the USA Patriot Act

 ‘An essential book for understanding modern cyber operations.
 In an accessible but rigorous manner, Buchanan shows how nations play offence and defence in cyberspace — and the dangers that result.’ — Bruce Schneier, author of Data and Goliath: The Hidden Battles to Collect Your Data and Control Your World

-Ben Buchanan is a Postdoctoral Fellow at Harvard University’s Belfer Center for Science and International Affairs, where he specializes in the intersection of cybersecurity and statecraft.
-He earned his PhD in War Studies from King’s College London, where he was a Marshall Scholar.
-He holds undergraduate and master's degrees from Georgetown University and has published widely on cyber operations.
+Ben Buchanan is an Assistant Teaching Professor at Georgetown University’s School of Foreign Service, where he conducts research on the intersection of cybersecurity and statecraft.
+He is a regular contributor to War on the Rocks and Lawfare, and has published op-eds in the Washington Post and other outlets.
+Ben received his PhD in War Studies from King’s College London, where he was a Marshall Scholar.
+He earned masters and undergraduate degrees from Georgetown University.